-Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing MM HAZ-1d.
+Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing Goleta shall hire the Soils Inspector/Monitor, paid for by Venoco, to inspect soil disturbance activities within the City's jurisdiction during all phases of the Project to ensure that any hazardous materials and/or contaminated soils encountered are properly contained and removed.
+Soil samples may be taken, subject to the direction of the Soils Inspector/MonitorAny soil suspected of contamination shall be contained on site in appropriate storage container, sampled, profiled, and disposed of or recycled according to regulatory requirements.
+All soils removed shall be handled in accordance with MM HAZ-1d.
+All soil sampling results shall be provided to the California State Lands Commission and City of Goleta staffs immediately upon receiving results.
+MM HAZ-1d.
 Removal Action Plan.
 If sediment within the Project construction and 421-1 decommissioning areas and surrounding soils is determined to contain total petroleum hydrocarbons or other contaminants above California Ocean Plan thresholds and if such sediments may be exposed, prior to commencing construction activities, Venoco shall prepare a Removal Action Plan for the safe removal of contaminated materials from the structures and surrounding area.
 The action plan shall be circulated to the City of Goleta, Santa Barbara County Fire Department Fire Protection Division, California State Lands Commission (CSLC) staffs for review and comment.
-Final approval of the plan shall be under the purview of the California Department of Fish and Wildlife Office of Spill Prevention and Response (OSPR) and/or CSLC staffs.
+Final approval of the plan shall be under the purview of the California Department of Fish and Wildlife Office of At PRC 421 Venoco shall ensure that contaminated soils, sediment, or water are disposed of properly and that a Removal Action Plan is prepared, if needed.
+If contamination is determined to be present, a Removal Action Plan will define requirements for proper cleanup and disposal, thereby minimizing risk to the public and environment. of Goleta, RWQCB, Prior to Project construction activities

+Impact (Class) Mitigation Measure (MMs) Location Monitoring/ Reporting Action Effectiveness Criteria Responsible Agency Timing Spill Prevention and Response (OSPR) and/or CSLC staffs.
 Upon approval, sediments shall be removed from construction areas and disposed of in accordance with procedures described in the Removal Action Plan.
-However, if OSPR and/or CSLC staffs determine that removal of some contaminated sediments would impair the integrity of Pier 421-2 (includes the well, caisson supporting the well, and the causeway leading to the caisson) (either through complete removal of the soil filling the caisson or having to dig underneath), Venoco shall prepare a Decommissioning Plan to remove those remaining contaminated sediments at such time that Pier 421-2 is decommissioned.
-All At PRC 421 Venoco shall ensure that contaminated soils, sediment, or water are disposed of properly and that a Removal Action Plan is prepared, if needed.
-If it is determined that contamination is present, a Removal Action Plan will define requirements for proper cleanup and disposal, thereby minimizing risk to the public and environment.
-CSLC, City of Goleta, Regional Water Quality Control Board, and OSPR Prior to Project construction activities
+However, if OSPR and/or CSLC staffs determine that removal of some contaminated sediments would impair the integrity of Pier 421-2 (includes the well, caisson supporting the well, and the causeway leading to the caisson)(either through complete removal of the soil filling the caisson or having to dig underneath), Venoco shall prepare a Decommissioning Plan to remove those remaining contaminated sediments at such time that Pier 421-2 is decommissionedAll other contaminated sediments whose removal would not threaten the integrity of Pier 421- 2 would be removed upon approval of the Plan as described above.
+At PRC 421 Venoco shall pay the performance security and formally complete all necessary agreements.
+Provision of a performance security and related agreements will ensure that decommissioni ng and abandonment is completed as promised.
+CSLC, City of Goleta Prior to issuance of land use clearances